bshaw89/liuva/src/site/notes/For Players/Powers That Be/The Trine.md

 ---

 ***
 Three living divinities who have protected Liuva for 2000 years.
+They are the head of the [[For Players/Factions/The Trine Temple\|Trine Temple]].